tzhf/chatguessr/README.md

 ## Support

 Do you want to support the project?
-Go to <a href="https://chatguessr.com">the ChatGuessr.com website</a>.
+Go to <a href="https://chatguessr.com">the official ChatGuessr.com website</a>.
 You can find a dono link at the bottom.

 ## Platform Support